 - Emission zone certificates, where required (see section on Low Emission Zones and Clean Air Zones below)

-- Display a GB Sticker at the rear for all vehicles and trailers (See section on GB sticker below)
+- Display a country identifier sticker at the rear for all vehicles and trailers (See section vehicle cross border sticker below)

 - Proof of ownership documents